IntersectAustralia/mytardis/tardis/tardis_portal/static/user_guide/index.rst

 **Description**

-The Description tab is loaded by default whenever an Experiment is accessed through the interface and displays detailed information about the Experiment.
-The information provided may include the institution that ran the Experiment, the licensing arrangement that governs it, as well as the Experiment's administrator(s).
-More information (if any has been provided) about the Experiment can be accessed by clicking on the |description|
+The Description tab is loaded by default whenever an Project is accessed through the interface and displays detailed information about the Project.
+The information provided may include the institution that ran the Project, the licensing arrangement that governs it, as well as the Project's administrator(s).
+More information (if any has been provided) about the Project can be accessed by clicking on the |description|
 button.
-The Description tab also allows an Experiment's datasets to be downloaded in their entirety as a single archive by clicking on the |tar|
+The Description tab also allows a Project's experiments to be downloaded in their entirety as a single archive by clicking on the |tar|
 button.